YAML Editor

 If _id

-is provided, Shipyard will attempt to find and update the Vessel with the provided values.
+is provided, Platform will attempt to find and update the Vessel with the provided values.

 Below are examples of the three types with accompanying notes on the various fields that go under the source